11eerrrdd11/recommendations-ai/README.md

 ## ToDo

 Get ready to call model endpoints.
+- [ ] Update front and backend to use retail API v2
 - [ ] Hexxee phase 2
     - [x] Ability to populate *you may also like* with shopify recs or GCP
     - [x] Ability to add recommended for you to homepage